European Patent Convention: Cooperation agreements with non-contracting states: extension and validation agreements

-As of October 2022, Bosnia and Herzegovina has an extension agreement with the EPO so that, in effect, this state can be designated in a European patent application.
+As of April 2025, Bosnia and Herzegovina has an extension agreement with the EPO so that, in effect, this state can be designated in a European patent application.
 Several other "extension states" have since become states parties to the EPC.
-Furthermore, so-called "validation agreements" with Morocco, Moldova, Tunisia, and Cambodia are also in effect since 1 March 2015, 1 November 2015, 1 December 2017, and 1 March 2018, respectively.
-On 31 October 2019, a further validation agreement was signed with Georgia.
-As of 2 October 2020, that agreement is not yet in force.
+Furthermore, "validation agreements" with Morocco, Moldova, Tunisia, Cambodia, Georgia, and Laos are also in effect since 1 March 2015, 1 November 2015, 1 December 2017, 1 March 2018, 15 January 2024, and 1 April 2025 respectively.

 Legal nature and content

 The European Patent Convention is "a special agreement within the meaning of Article 19 of the Convention for the Protection of Industrial Property, signed in Paris on 20 March 1883 and last revised on 14 July 1967, and a regional patent treaty within the meaning of Article 45, paragraph 1, of the Patent Cooperation Treaty of 19 June 1970."
 The European Patent Convention currently does not lead to the grant of centrally enforceable patents in all 39 countries, although the European Union patent would allow for unitary effect: centrally enforceability throughout 24 of the 27 countries of the European Union.

 The content of the Convention includes several texts in addition to the main 178 articles.
 These additional texts, which are integral parts of the Convention, are: